MattPackham/AccreditSolutionsTest/README.md

   -For unit tests ensure that you have nunit3TestAdapter installed via nuget and VisualStudio extensions

-  -Set the startup project to AccreditSolutions.Web
+  -Set the startup project to AccreditSolutions.Web and run via IIS